electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

   </a>
 </figure>

-How can your app code trust that it has up-to-date data?
-This is where you need read-path data sync.
+This is why you need [data sync](/use-cases/data-sync).
 To keep the local data fresh when it changes.

-If, like most people, you're currently fetching data using web service APIs then this is the one change you need to make.
-Happily it's exactly what Electric does: [sync data into local apps and services](/use-cases/state-transfer) and [keep it fresh](/use-cases/cache-invalidation) for you.
+Happily, this is exactly what Electric does.
+It [syncs data into local apps and services](/product/electric) and keeps it fresh for you.

 Practically what does this look like?
-Well, instead of loading data like this:
+Well, instead of fetching data using web service calls, i.e.: something like this:

 ```jsx
 import React, { useState, useEffect } from 'react'